 Key Takeaways

-1. Ensure Continuity of Leadership
+1. Appoint an Interim Leader to Ensure Continuity of Leadership

 Everyone from the board of directors to the customers to the employees is going to be wondering what the leadership vacuum will mean for them.